 Share the Plate

 Since 2018, SFUU has advocated for transformative causes in our community through its Share-the-Plate program.
 This program aims at developing partnerships with local non-profit organizations to regularly share in receiving donations from SFUU’s Sunday offering on a month-by-month basis over the course of a year.
 Share the plate recipients receive 50% of all undesignated money (cash or checks) in the offering plates.
 The Auburn Interfaith Food Closet is always one of the recipients; the other recipients are selected annually by the Social Justice Committee.
 The opportunities for service that local partnerships offer us greatly benefit our church community!
-Click here for the Social Justice Committee’s full statement about the Share the Plate program.
+Click here for the Social Justice Committee’s full statement about the Share the Plate program, and click here to see the recipients by year.

 The vision of the Auburn Interfaith Food Closet is that all people in need who in our service area will have access to nutritious food.
 Thus, the Auburn Interfaith Food Closet uses donations to provide groceries to anyone who is food insecure and needs help, preserving their dignity and encouraging self-reliance.